harshaneo17/string_matcher_test/README.md

 1. create a setup.py with all the requirements in the first directory.
 2. added all dependencies to requirements.txt
-3. build the package using

-        python setup.py sdist bdist_wheel

-4. uploaded the build distribution to Pypi using

-        twine upload dist/*
+3. build and upload the package using.
+(Make is strict about tabs and spaces. ensure only tabs are used throughout while writing makefiles)

+        make build

-5. This is available on https://pypi.org/project/solution-harsha/ To install this use this command
+4. This is available on https://pypi.org/project/solution-harsha/ To install this use this command

         pip install solution-harsha

-6. To install this package run this command
+   or

-        pip install solution_harsha
+        make install

 7. After installing run this command with path to the text file and get result.